-- Planning for 2021 - Permissibility: Confirm whether state law permits virtual-only annual meetings or requires hybrid meetings - Notice: 2020 saw companies issuing press releases to cure defective notice where proxy statement was mailed before virtual format was adopted - Logistics: - Make shareholder lists available before and during the meeting, as required by Bylaws - Consider how to allow for shareholder questions and proponent statements - Timing: Shifting to virtual-only format led to service provider issues with date availability, but providers do not expect to have these issues in 2021
+- Considerations for 2021 - Permissibility.
+Confirm whether state law permits virtual-only annual meetings or requires hybrid meetings - Notice.
+2020 saw companies issuing press releases to cure defective notice where proxy statement was mailed before virtual format was adopted - Logistics/Learnings from 2020.
+There is lots of time to plan, so: - Make shareholder lists available before and during the meeting, as required by bylaws - Consider how to make meetings more "user friendly;" will video be utilized? - Allow for shareholder questions and proponent statements - Timing.
+Shifting to virtual-only format led to service provider issues with date availability, but providers do not expect to have these issues in 2021